dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/1x-2x-upgrade.md

 ### Don’t take control of the EF service provider

-EF Core uses an internal `IServiceProvider` (i.e. a dependency injection container) for its internal implementation.
+EF Core uses an internal `IServiceProvider` (a dependency injection container) for its internal implementation.
 Applications should allow EF Core to create and manage this provider except in special cases.
 Strongly consider removing any calls to `UseInternalServiceProvider`.
 If an application does need to call `UseInternalServiceProvider`, then please consider [filing an issue](https://github.com/aspnet/EntityFramework/Issues) so we can investigate other ways to handle your scenario.

 Calling `AddEntityFramework`, `AddEntityFrameworkSqlServer`, etc. is not required by application code unless `UseInternalServiceProvider` is also called.
 Remove any existing calls to `AddEntityFramework` or `AddEntityFrameworkSqlServer`, etc. `AddDbContext` should still be used in the same way as before.